Mean Calculator

 Weighted means

-Each of three means has its weighted version:
+Each of the three means has its weighted version:

 - Weighted arithmetic mean formula:

 It has lots of real-life applications.
 Most probably, you've used it many times to calculate your college GPA.
-Our college GPA calculator do precisely that thing.
+Our college GPA calculator does precisely that.

 - Weighted geometric mean formula (for positive values):